peterbono/ux-seo-audit-agent/README.md

   (CTA/1 000 words, trust words/1 000 words, social proof/1 000 words,
   etc.).
 Ratios outside recommended ranges trigger targeted suggestions.
-Each KPI and the resulting Business Score are displayed in the **Growth & Business** tab, accompanied by progress bars that show how well your page meets typical benchmarks (for example around two CTAs and at least two trust words per 1 000 words, and at least one social proof and a form).
+Each KPI and the resulting Business Score are displayed in the **Growth & Business** tab, along with concise indicators showing how well your page meets typical benchmarks (for example around two CTAs and at least two trust words per 1 000 words, and at least one social proof and a form).
 The tool then recommends adding or balancing these elements – such as including testimonials, highlighting key benefits, offering a promotion, or adding a FAQ – to enhance the page’s credibility,